tc39/proposal-built-in-modules/README.md

 In the past the committee had to make concessions to maintain web compatibility when adding new functionality to built-in objects.
-By freezing the prototype of standard library exports, it will no longer be possible for for third party code to modify or extending library code in a possibly incompatible way.
+By freezing the prototype of standard library exports, it will no longer be possible for third party code to modify or extending library code in a possibly incompatible way.
 This will allow for more flexibility when designing and developing the standard library.
 Extending standard library classes and objects can still be done using `extend` or `Object.create`.

 > TODO: Describe how prototypes will be frozen